 As you think about your eCommerce site, how would you rate your design?

-• Do the images represent your business as professional?
+• Do the images represent your business as a professional?

 • Can customers easily find the shopping cart?